 Sponsorship management roles: You need to appoint people within your business to manage the sponsorship process when you apply for a licence.
-The main tool they’ll use is the sponsorship management system (SMS).
+The main tool they would use is the Sponsorship Management System (SMS).

 The roles are:

 - authorising officer – a senior and competent person responsible for the actions of staff and representatives who use the SMS

 - key contact – your main point of contact with UK Visas and Immigration (UKVI)

 - level 1 user – responsible for all day-to-day management of your licence using the SMS

 *These roles can be filled by the same person or different people.
 You can also appoint an optional level 2 user once you have your licence.
 This is an SMS user with more restricted access than a level 1 user, eg they cannot withdraw a certificate of sponsorship.

 Suitability checks: You and your staff will be checked to make sure you are suitable for these roles.
 You may not get your licence if anyone involved in sponsorship has:

 - been fined by UKVI in the past 12 months

 - been a ‘key person’ at a sponsor that had its licence revoked in the last 12 months